swatidantu/robocomp-blog-web/index.md

 * * *

+# Working on ideas for Google Season of Docs 2019!
+<span class="post-date">April 14th 2019</span>
+April 14th 2019 The aim of this project is to generate a general documentation of RoboComp that provides the user with all the necessary material to understand the fundamentals of RoboComp and start using the framework

 # [RoboComp got accepted in GSoC 2019!](/web/blog/gsoc/faq2019)
 <span class="post-date">February 27th 2019</span>
 Google officially announced the list of organisations participating in GSoC'19 and RoboComp is in!
 The next important deadlines are: